BSN classes are available online, hybrid, or face-to-face.

 A BSN degree allows ASN-prepared nurses to learn and apply leadership skills, genomics, global health perspectives, and research for practice.
 A BSN degree provides the greatest opportunities for advancement in the nursing profession.
 In addition, a BSN degree is required for entry into graduate nursing programs, including nurse practitioner, certified nurse anesthetist, nurse educator, or nurse researcher.
 UVU's BSN program is accredited by Accreditation Commission for Education in Nursing (ACEN).

 Licensed RNs who would like to earn a BSN degree are encouraged to apply to our UVU RN-BSN program.
-This program is offered online, hybrid or face-to-face, and you can attend full-time or part-time.
+This program is offered online, and you can attend full-time or part-time.
 We are proud to assist RNs and our community partners in elevating the quality of health care delivered in our communities.

 Apply to the RN to BSN Program